Virginia Beach Modification Attorney

 If both parties agree on this modification, they can construct an agreement without the approval of a court.
 However, if either party disregards this modification in the future, it could be impossible to legally enforce.

 If one party does not agree with the terms of this modification, the other can file a motion to request adjustments.
-As with other types of modification, the party seeking this change must prove that the circumstances are extreme enough to warrant it.
+As with other types of modification, the party seeking changes to child custody and visitation must prove that the circumstances are extreme enough to warrant it.

 Legal Representation You Can Trust